sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

      $ssh homer@gb-ui-kun.els.sara.nl

-, where ``homer`` is the USER and ``gb-ui-kun.els.sara.nl`` is the HOST at KUN cluster.
+  , where ``homer`` is the USER and ``gb-ui-kun.els.sara.nl`` is the HOST at the LSG-KUN cluster.

 2. Clean up
 ===========

 Before initiating the data transfer, you should remove all data that you do not intend to keep.
 This data can be stored in your HOME (``/home/$USER``) or NOBACKUP (``/home/nobackup/$USER``) directory.
 There are good reasons to clean up unnecessary data before you start the migration; less data means faster copying process.
 Also every user has his own home directory on Cartesius with default capacity quota of 200GiB and your data has to fit into this limit.
-You can remove the files that you don't need to keep with the `rm` unix command.
+You can remove the files that you don't need to keep with the ``rm`` unix command.

 3. Transfer your data
 =====================

 Once you have selected which data you want to keep (and removed the rest), you can start the data transfer to Cartesius by using two powerful tools: ``screen`` and ``rsync``.
-The ``screen`` tool makes sure your coping process continues when accidentally lose connection to the server.
-The ``screen`` tool is  a file synchronisation and file transfer program that can minimise network data transfer such that only the differences between and source and destination data are actually transmitted.
+The ``screen`` tool makes sure your copying process continues when accidentally you loose connection to the server.
+The ``rsync`` tool is  a file synchronisation and file transfer program that can minimise network data transfer such that only the differences between and source and destination data are actually transmitted.

 You will typically transfer data from your LSG HOME (``/home/$USER``) or NOBACKUP (``/home/nobackup/$USER``) directory to your Cartesius HOME (``/home/$USER``) or Project space (``/projects/0/PROJECT``) that you have been granted access to.

-* Start ``screen`` by typing the word screen and then 'ENTER' from your LSG account, e.g.:
+* On the LSG UI start ``screen`` by typing the word screen and then 'ENTER', e.g.:

  .. code-block:: console

-	gb-ui-kun.els.sara.nl:/home/homer
+    $gb-ui-kun.els.sara.nl:/home/homer
-	homer$ screen #hit 'Enter'
+    $homer$ screen #hit 'Enter'

-In case that you lose connection during the transfer, login the LSG UI again and use ``screen -r`` to reattach your session and return to your transfer.
+**NB:**In case that you lose connection during the transfer, login the LSG UI again and use ``screen -r`` to reattach your session and return to your transfer.

 * Start transferring your data from LSG to Cartesius with ``rsync``: